edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/details/Secrets.md

 ## Retrieving Secrets

-Device Services retrieve secrets from their `SecretStore` using the SDK API.
-See [Retrieving Secrets](../../../getting-started/Ch-GettingStartedSDK-Go/#retrieving-secrets) for more details using the Go SDK.
+The Go Device SDK provides the `SecretProvider.GetSecret()` API to retrieve the Device Services secrets.
+See the [Device MQTT Service](https://github.com/edgexfoundry/device-mqtt-go/blob/{{edgexversion}}/internal/driver/config.go#L118) for an example of using the `SecretProvider.GetSecret()` API.
+Note that this code implements a retry loop allowing time for the secret(s) to be push into the service's `SecretStore` via the /secret endpoint.
+See [Storing Secrets](../../microservices/device/Ch-DeviceServices/#storing-secrets) section for more details.